open-metadata/OpenMetadata/docs/integrations/connectors/bigquery/README.md

 ### **requests.exceptions.ConnectionError**

-If you encounter the following error when attempting to run the ingestion workflow in Step 12, this is probably because there is no OpenMetadata server running at http://localhost:8585.
+If you encounter the following error when attempting to run the ingestion workflow, this is probably because there is no OpenMetadata server running at http://localhost:8585.

 ```
 requests.exceptions.ConnectionError: HTTPConnectionPool(host='localhost', port=8585):